nrednav/youtube-playlist-duration-calculator/README.md

 > only loads the next 100 videos after you scroll to the bottom of the page.
 > This can often produce inconsistent & inaccurate sorting results, so it has
 > been disabled for now.

+### What happens when the extension cannot locate the playlist

+If YouTube changes its DOM structure in a way that none of the extension's strategies can recognize, the extension displays a **red-bordered diagnostic indicator** inside the playlist summary panel.
+This indicator includes:

+- A clear message: "Unable to calculate playlist duration.
+This may be due to a YouTube layout change."
+- A **"Report this issue"** link that opens a pre-populated GitHub issue with the diagnostic snapshot (DOM architecture, element state, extension version, user agent, locale)

+To help diagnose issues before they appear as failures, open the playlist page with `?ytpdc-debug=true` appended to the URL.
+The extension will log detailed strategy information to the browser console.

+### Architecture

+The extension uses a layered strategy system to survive YouTube DOM changes:

+1. **Desynchronization Detection** — Identifies which rendering architecture YouTube is using ("renderer", "viewmodel", or "unknown")
+2. **Discovery Strategies** — Find the playlist container using either known CSS selectors or structural invariants (looking for video-card-like elements by their structure, not their tag names)
+3. **Extraction Strategies** — Extract timestamps using either known element selectors or content pattern matching (scanning text for MM:SS / HH:MM:SS patterns)
+4. **Confidence Aggregation** — Tracks which extraction strategy succeeded for each video and reports an estimated error margin when pattern matching was used

+Strategies are prioritized by the detected variant: the strategy most likely to succeed runs first.
+If it finds everything needed, no further strategies are executed.

 ## Getting Started